devcontainers/devcontainers.github.io/contributing.md

 - [GitHub Discussions](https://github.com/devcontainers/spec/discussions): This is a great opportunity to connect with the community and maintainers of this project, without the requirement of contributing a change to the actual spec (which we see more in issues and PRs)
 - [Community Slack channel](https://aka.ms/dev-container-community): This is a great opportunity to connect with the community and maintainers
 - You can always check out the issues and PRs (and contribute new ones) across the repos in the [Dev Containers GitHub org](https://github.com/devcontainers) too!
+- Community collections: You can contribute your own [Templates](https://containers.dev/implementors/templates-distribution/#distribution) and [Features](https://containers.dev/implementors/features-distribution/#distribution) to our [community index](https://containers.dev/collections)!